stevegeek/vident/README.md

 # Vident

+Vident helps you create flexible & maintainable component libraries for your application.

-Vident makes using Stimulus with your `ViewComponent` or `Phlex` view components as easy as writing Ruby.
+Vident makes using Stimulus with your [`ViewComponent`](https://viewcomponent.org/) or [`Phlex`](https://phlex.fun) components easier.

+## Things still to do...

+This is a work in progress.
+Here's what's left to do for first release:

+- Iterate on the interfaces and functionality
+- Add tests
+- Make the gem more configurable to fit more use cases
+- Create an example library of a few components for some design system
+  - Create a demo app with `lookbook` and those components
+- Add more documentation
+- split `vident` into `vident` + `vident-rails` gems (and maybe `vident-rspec`) (Phlex can be used outside of Rails)
+  - possibly also split into `vident-phlex` and `vident-view_component` gems ?

-# Why?
+# Motivation

 I love working with Stimulus, but I find manually crafting the data attributes for targets and actions error prone and tedious.
-Vident aims to make this process easy and keeps me thinking in Ruby.
+Vident aims to make this process easier and keep me thinking in Ruby.

-I have been using Vident in production apps for over a year now and it has been constantly evolving.
+I have been using Vident with `ViewComponent` in production apps for a while now and it has been constantly evolving.

 This gem is a work in progress and I would love to get your feedback and contributions!